Rwanda: Transition to Electric Motorbikes Could Save Rwf9 Billion Annually

 The move is in line with Rwanda's ten year climate plan to reduce 4.6 million tonnes of carbon dioxide in 2030.

-The study dubbed "The impact of scaling up electric motorbikes in Rwanda" conducted by Rwandan researcher Egide Kalisa and other two researchers Andrew Sudmant, Jonathan Bower from The University of Leeds in UK analyzed the potential impact of scaling up the use of electric motorbikes to 100% in Kigali by 2025.
+The study dubbed "The impact of scaling up electric motorbikes in Rwanda" conducted by Rwandan researcher Egide Kalisa and other two researchers Andrew Sudmant from the University of Leeds and Jonathan Bower from the International Growth Centre's Rwanda team, analyzed the potential impact of scaling up the use of electric motorbikes to 100% in Kigali by 2025.

 It indicated that transition to use of electric motorcycles could economically result in an "annual reduction of approximately Rwf23 billion in fuel imports".